Pot magnets with countersunk hole

 Try another search term or contact us.

 These super-strong pot magnets are made of the alloy neodymium-iron-boron - (NdFeB) - which Goudsmit markets under the brand name Neoflux®.
-The shell - or pot - provides magnetic shielding.
+The shell provides magnetic shielding.
 Goudsmit supplies neodymium pot magnets with a brass or steel shell.
 The holding surface is covered with a protective coating to prevent corrosion.

 For pot magnets with a cylinder hole, the magnet has a countersunk hole.
 Tighten with caution.
 Excessive tightening causes magnetic splinters or cracks in the magnet.